Vagus nerve: Vagus nerve pathology

 Pathology of the vagus nerve proximal to the laryngeal nerve typically presents with symptom hoarse voice and physical sign of paralysed vocal cords.
 Although a large proportion of these are the result of idiopathic vocal cord palsy but tumours especially lung cancers are next common cause.
-Tumours at the apex of right lung and at the hilum of the left lung are the most common oncology causes of vocal cord palsy.
+Tumours at the apex of right lung and at the hilum of the left lung are the most common oncological causes of vocal cord palsy.
 Less common tumours causing vocal cord palsy includes thyroid and proximal oesophageal malignancy.

-History

 Etymology

 The Latin word vagus means literally "wandering" (the words vagrant, vagabond, vague, and divagation come from the same root).
 Sometimes the right and left branches together are spoken of in the plural and are thus called vagi (/ˈveɪdʒaɪ/ VAY-jy).
 The vagus was also historically called the pneumogastric nerve since it innervates both the lungs and the stomach.